zijianhuang/TraceHubDemos/README.md

 2. Modify web.config to inject the listener.

 Have a look at web.config, you will see the beauty of using System.Diagnostics compatible technologies: the traces emitted by trace sources in .NET Frameworks could be easily viewable in TraceHub.

+In addition to your favoriate way of running multiple applications during development, here's an alternative way:
+1. In the properties pans of both Web projects, turn "Always Start When Debugging" to false; and ensure both sites are not launched by IDE.
+If they are already running as found in the IIS Express trayicon, shut them down.
+1. Run StartWcfService1.ps1 and StartTraceHubSlim.ps1 in the root folder.
+And launch a Web browser to view http://localhost:30510/logging.html
+1. Run the integration tests.

+You will see a lot trace messages appearing in the Web page.